Class Advisors Wear Many Different Hats

 - Cheerleader—motivate and energize participants.

-- Coach—encourage students to make the most of bonus sessions, social functions, and class discussion.
+- Coach—encourage students to make the most of their Institute experience.

 - Enforcer—handle class attendance and implementation of Institute policies.

 - Leader—help participants know where to be and what to do.

 - Liaison—bring issues of concern to the attention of Institute staff and regents.

 - Social Coordinator—encourage students to enjoy their Institute experience and help plan social functions such as the class dinner.

 - Teaching Assistant—help instructors in the classroom with A/V, attendance, and discussion to foster a quality learning experience.

 - Team Builder—ensure that the class works together as a unit and that students forge bonds.

 The work of the Class Advisor begins before the Institute week.
 Communication with class members leading up to the Institute week sets the stage for a positive experience for students.
 Institute staff will provide class contact information and reminders to share with your class on a bi-weekly basis:

 - Participate in two conference calls prior to the Institute week.